Typical Wage Range

 -

-Complete a free training program through Carewell or another approved provider
+Complete a free training program through Carewell SEIU 503

-Training is fully covered for eligible workers and includes hands-on skills, CPR/First Aid, and important health and safety practices.
+Training is fully covered for eligible workers and includes hands-on skills and important health and safety practices.